Kamil-Siwiec/homepage-webpack/readme.md

 ## Technologies used

-- HTML5, CSS3, SCSS, Flex, Grid, RWD, BEM
+- HTML5, CSS3, SCSS, RWD, BEM,
+- CSS Flexbox, CSS Grid,
-- JavaScript, ES6
+- JavaScript, ES6 ,
 - NPM, Webpack

 ## How to use it?